-You will be starting the process of choosing equipment with ideas of what you plan to do already in mind.
-This will allow you to consider what you will be recording and how many instruments and peripherals that you will be using.
+You will start choosing equipment with a proper plan in mind, allowing you to consider what you will be recording and how many instruments and peripherals you will use.

-Each of the systems has pluses and minuses.
+Each of the systems has pros and cons.
 For instance, Thunderbolt will afford the user a fast data transfer rate.
-This will be great for producers that are with large multi-tracks songs or dialogue editing.
+This is great for a music producer with large multi-track songs or dialogue editing.

 Jacks and Ports

 Are you all analog?
-Most people nowadays aren’t a that means you may want to look for a MIDI I/O capability for the audio interface you choose to go with.
+Most people nowadays aren’t, so that means you may want to look for a MIDI I/O capability for the audio interface you choose to go with.

 MIDI I/O helps move your digital information to and from a computer via MIDI hardware.
-The input/output is always just one way, and therefore you may want to have multiple MIDI ports.
+The input/output is always just one way; therefore, you may want multiple MIDI ports.

 Digital Signal Processing helps preserve the accuracy and reliability of your digital signals.
 It is used to clarify and standardize the levels of every digital signal.

 DSP will come in handy if you want a little extra plug-in capability.
-It is also a great option if you want monitoring mixes that are relatively low latency.
+It is also a great option if you want to monitor relatively low latency mixes

 Paying close attention to the tonal quality and overall sound quality of the interface outputs is one of the most important aspects to pay close attention to.